 - Excess Liability Insurance: Also referred to as an umbrella policy, excess liability can help you cover any costs that go above and beyond an underlying insurance policy.

 - Professional Liability Insurance: Professional liability insurance protects your business if you're accused of negligence or undelivered services that a customer paid for.

 - Cyber Liability Insurance: Cyber liability coverage is important if you house customer information (name, address, credit card information) in an online database.
 If you're the subject of a data breach, this coverage can help you notify impacted customers and provide them with credit monitoring.

 You want to make sure you're properly insured with the right insurance coverage for your business.
 Check with one of our independent agents today!

 Get a Free Dry Cleaner Insurance Quote

 Let us help guide you through the process of getting a business insurance policy for your dry cleaning business (even if you just want more information).
-We strive to make the process quick and easy.
+We strive to make the process of getting a free quote quick and easy.
 You can simply complete the form at the top of the page or give us a call at 877-907-5267.
-Someone will gladly help you get the coverage you need for your business.
+Someone will gladly help you get the best insurance for your business.